 The advantages for organisations outsourcing payroll are numerous and span across efficiency, productivity and confidence that your payroll is in the right hands.
+Many businesses find that outsourcing takes the risk out of payroll.
 Here are some of the main benefits of switching to a managed payroll service:

 HMRC paperwork and returns require careful attention, as any mistakes or late submissions could result in a penalty.
 HMRC will charge you a penalty if you submit any paperwork that contains errors, or misrepresents your tax liability, equally if a HMRC assessment understates your tax liability, you can also face a penalty if you don't inform them.